GuilhermeSenna/GuilhermeSenna/README.md

 - 🔭 I’m currently working on PHP fullstack for university extension project and Working as web freelancer;
 - 👻 I worked on an scientific research Android (Java) Backend;
 - 🌱 I’m currently learning Deep Learning, image processing, React;
-- 👯 I’m looking to collaborate on Web/Python projects;
+- 👯 I’m looking to collaborate on Web/Python projects (image processing);
 - 🤔 I’m looking for help with Artificial Inteligence;

 <!-- #### Other experiences: -->